energicos/EBS_microfrontend_concept/src/README.md

 The solution consists of the following major components:
 - The "shell" application is implemented using Vue.js CLI
-- Two micro-frontends: contacts and contracts (TODO) are implemented using Nuxt.js and server-side rendering.
+- Several micro-frontends: contact manager, organization manager, pod manager, building manager, TAM and settings.
+- A reverse proxy to serve the shell and micro-frontends.

 ![Concept](docs/concepts.png)